ImNotVarun/Files_to_Photos/README.md

 ## Contributing

 Contributions to the File to Image Converter project are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request.

 ## Contact